Wellard, Western Australia

 Wellard is a suburb of Perth, Western Australia, located within the City of Kwinana.

 The suburb was named in 1923, originally referred to as 13-Mile Camp (part of the Peel Estate), it was named after John Wellard, an early settler who owned a farm about 7.5 km from the suburb.
-At the time of the 2011 census there were 3,246 people living in the suburb of Wellard.
-The ABS reported the most common responses for employed persons usually resident in Wellard were technicians and trades workers 21.7%, clerical and administrative workers 17.1%, professionals 14.9%, managers 9.3% and labourers 8.6%.
+At the time of the 2021 census there were 14,127 people living in the suburb of Wellard, up from 3,246 in 2011.

 Village and shops

 A joint venture between the Western Australian Department of Housing and Peet Limited since 2003, The Village at Wellard is a 320-hectare mixed-use development in the City of Kwinana that will ultimately accommodate 1,700 households.

 It is Perth’s first transit-oriented development on the Perth to Mandurah rail line.
 Residents can reach the Perth CBD in less than 30 minutes and Mandurah in 20 minutes, while an integrated bus service provides access to the major centres of Kwinana and Rockingham.

 The Wellard Train Station is at the heart of the community.
 A Village Centre is being developed around the Wellard Station that will contain retail, residential, commercial and community facilities, including a range of mixed-use and medium-density sites.
 The residential component ranges from large traditional freehold homesites to urban apartments.

 A new Wellard Square shopping precinct is being designed to form a ‘main street’ linking the Train Station, and a piazza-style meeting area at one end, with a community centre at the other.
 Woolworths has signed a long-term lease to become the anchor tenant at Wellard Square, with a series of other brand-name retailers, specialty stores and fast food outlets to follow.

+Located within the precinct is the John Wellard Community Centre, which hosts a range of activities, including, as of 2024, an annual neighbourhood soup event.

 Transport links

 Wellard railway station is located 37.3 km south of the Perth central business district.
-A journey by train from Wellard Station to Perth Underground Station takes about 30 minutes.
+A journey by train from Wellard Station to Perth Underground station takes about 30 minutes.
 A journey from Wellard station to Mandurah station takes around 22 minutes.